sithongfatt/ICT3102_PRT/README.md

 ## System Design

-Looking at the overview of how the three main components will interact, it is prominent that there will be a huge load of the requests coming from the Frontend.
-There will be `Multiple Clients` requesting towards a `Single Backend Server` which then passes the request towards a `Single Yolo Server`.
+Looking at the overview of how the four main components will interact, it is prominent that there will be a huge load of the requests coming from the Frontend.
+There will be `Multiple Clients` requesting towards a `Single Backend Server` which then passes the request towards a `Single HAProxy` that directs the traffic to the least connected `Multiple Yolo Server`.
 Therefore, distributing work load across the components was instilled into the design of the architecture.
 Furthermore, the communications between the dockerized containers are essential to the success of the project and there were a certain degree of optimisation done to ensure quick and smooth deployment.

 The following sections will be discussing on the key points in the design of the project :